 Can You Prevent AFib or SVT?

-You can reduce your chances to develop either AFib or SVT, or lower their severity, if you do the following:
+You can reduce your chances of getting either AFib or SVT, or make them less severe, if you do the following:

 - Control your blood pressure.

 - Limit alcohol.